 The fashion industry has also seen an increase in consumers looking to customize their products to fit their specific tastes and preferences.
-This is especially the case with athletic wear brands like Adidas and Nike which have given their customers the option of designing their shoes with patterns, colours, and even customized wording.
+This is especially the case with athletic wear brands like Adidas and Nike that have given their customers the option of designing their shoes with patterns, colours, and even customized wording.
 Since consumers appreciate the power of choice, brands will see more and more consumers looking for product customization.
 However, that does not necessarily mean that they need to jump on the bandwagon and offer the same customization options as their competitors.
-It’s important to be creative in the process of creating a product that fulfills their target consumer’s unique needs and wants.
+It’s important to be creative in the process of creating a product that fulfills the target consumers’ unique needs and wants.

 3) Luxury Fashion Online Marketing

 While there was a previous hesitation over luxury brands going digital, this trend has now become popular.
 In fact, many luxury brands now use online marketing to connect with their audiences in creative ways.
 Fashion brands and marketers have realized that rather than solely focusing on selling to their current audience, they need to provide a more interactive brand experience.
-This is why luxury fashion brands like Burberry, Prada, and Gucci have partnered with Twitch and other live streaming platforms to enable their audience to experience their new collections in chat rooms.
+This is why luxury fashion brands like Burberry, Prada, and Gucci have partnered with Twitch and other live streaming platforms to enable their audiences to experience their new collections in chat rooms.
 Video streaming is nothing new.
 Nevertheless, many fashion brands have found that collaborating with platforms like Twitch can help them offer a more immersive brand experience for consumers and connect with them.

-4) Social media and Influencer Marketing
+4) Social Media and Influencer Marketing

 In the past, consumers used to obtain information about the fashion world through traditional media like magazines, billboards, and television.
 These days, fashion icons and influencers come in many different forms and help generate publicity for brands all over the world.
 Through social media, digital influencers can use their platform and expertise to promote fashion brands on multiple channels.
 Companies now prioritize influencer marketing over traditional advertising because of the reach that social media platforms offer them to gain a loyal following of customers while also building brand visibility.

-5) Ethical and sustainable buying behaviour
+5) Ethical and Sustainable Buying Behaviour

 While corporate social responsibility and sustainability do not directly impact sales, they help brands build a positive reputation among their community.
 As more people – celebrities, and the average consumer alike – bring attention to social issues related to the fashion industry, brands have had to take a stand to deal with textile waste and other ethical issues.

-Since fast fashion is now considered wasteful, consumer behaviour has shifted once again to more sustainable fashion or “slow fashion.”
+Since fast fashion is now considered wasteful, consumer behavior has shifted once again to more sustainable fashion or “slow fashion.”
 A big part of this trend involves brands creating “seasonless” fashion with the intention of developing clothing that can be used throughout the year.
-The goal was to challenge seasonal trends and urge consumers and other designers to create and buy pieces that will remain in style.
+The goal was to challenge seasonal trends and urge consumers and other designers to create and buy pieces that will remain in style indefinitely.
 This has allowed brands to develop higher-quality pieces with higher prices that consumers are willing to pay.